Towards Interpretable Visual Decoding with Attention to Brain Representations: Methods: Model Training and Evaluation

 \subsection{Parcel-wise Linear Mapping}

 Since the number of vertices varies across parcels, we padded each parcel’s vertex response vector to match the largest vertex count across parcels $v_{max}$.
-This yields processed neural data $\mathrm{D}_{\text{fMRI}} \in \mathbb{R}^{n \times p \times v_{\text{max}}}$.
-Then, each parcel was assigned a unique projection matrix $w \in \mathbb{R}^{v_\text{max} \times f}$, transforming padded vertex response into fMRI token embeddings $\mathrm{E} \in \mathbb{R}^{n \times p \times f}$, where $n$ and $f$ are batch size and hidden dimension of fMRI token embeddings respectively.
+This yields processed neural data $\mathrm{D}_{\text{fMRI}} \in \mathbb{R}^{n \times p \times v_{\text{max}}}$, where $n$ is the batch size of stimulus images.
+Then, each parcel was assigned a unique projection matrix $w \in \mathbb{R}^{v_\text{max} \times f}$, transforming padded vertex response into fMRI token embeddings $\mathrm{E} \in \mathbb{R}^{n \times p \times f}$, where $f$ is the hidden dimension of fMRI token embeddings.
 In the main text, we set $f=768$ during model training, and results from an ablation study with different values of $f$ is provided in the Appendix \ref{ablation_cond_dim}.
 Additionally, we conducted another ablation study (Appendix \ref{ablation_lm}) to demonstrate that mapping fMRI data into the parcel-wise token space to condition the SD generation is effective for visual reconstruction.